 Google Fit hasn't gotten much attention lately, with Google making Fitbit the default app on its new Pixel Watch.
 But Google Fit, currently in its ninth year, has never been a splashy app.
 What matters more is that it collects data across dozens of popular fitness apps into one account, so you don't lose track even if you switch to a new fitness band.

 Whichever of the best smartwatches for fitness you own, you can probably find a way to sync up with Google Fit — though you may sometimes have to use an intermediary app to connect certain apps like Garmin Connect.
 This ensures that regardless of what brand of wearable you prefer, you'll be able to have a common location for your fitness data.
 Let's get into connecting your fitness band or smartwatch to Google Fit.

 How to sync your Wear OS watch to Google Fit

-- Select that account that you want to sync your data to.
+3. Select the account that you want to sync your data to.

-- Google Fit will now request permission to access health sensor data from your watch, approve these so that your steps, heart rate, and other info can sync to the app.
+5. Google Fit will now request permission to access health sensor data from your watch; approve these so that your steps, heart rate, and other info can sync to the app.

-- Next, you'll see some choices for what activity level you'd like to set as your goal.
-Choose one you feel matches your ambition.
-You can always change later in the app.
+7. Next, you'll see some choices for what activity level you'd like to set as your goal.
+Choose one now; you can always change it later in the Fit app.